Skip to Content

 Page authorised by kfarrow

-MPOWER is running its seventh researcher awards this year.
+MPOWER ran its seventh researcher awards this year.

 The Awards aim to help support relevant, innovative and impactful research on 'people and work' topics by Massey's post-graduates and emerging academics.

-The judging panel will consist of senior MPOWER academic researchers and a senior industry representative.
-The winner will formally receive the Award at the 2019 Academic Excellence Ceremony at Massey University (Albany campus) in July, with funding support for dissemination for project outputs.
+The judging panel consisted of senior MPOWER academic researchers and a senior industry representative.
+The winner, Betul Taskin, formally received the Award at the 2019 Academic Excellence Ceremony at Massey University (Albany campus) in July, with funding support for dissemination for project outputs.

-The prize shall be awarded from 2019 to the applicant who:
+The prize was awarded in 2019 to the winner on the basis of:

-The strength of a project will be assessed by:
+The strength of a project was assessed by:

 * its relevance to MPOWER's scope of research (i.e. people and work management studies) in New Zealand and/or overseas;